-The mission of the Regional Public Transportation Committee is to provide a permanent process for the coordination of public transportation planning throughout the Washington region, and for incorporating regional public transportation plans into the Constrained Long Range Plan (CLRP) and Transportation Improvement Program (TIP).
+The mission of the Regional Public Transportation Committee is to provide a permanent process for the coordination of public transportation planning throughout the Washington region, and for incorporating regional public transportation plans into the long range plan (Visualize 2045) and Transportation Improvement Program (TIP).
 High quality public transportation service in the region depends upon successfully linking vehicles, services, stops and stations, running ways, operating facilities, maintenance shops, storage yards, and passenger and operating support systems to produce a service that is easy to use, provides rider information where and when needed, and facilitates intra- and inter-agency service transfers.
 Increased customer satisfaction can broaden the appeal of transit in the transportation market place and generate increased ridership.
 Considerable cooperation among the agencies responsible for public transportation in the region is required to implement these high quality public transportation services, owing to the complex nature of public transportation service provision and transportation facility ownership in this multi-state region.

-- Coordination and evaluation of CLRP and TIP proposals and amendments with regard to bus transit service plan implementation.
+- Coordination and evaluation of long range plan and TIP proposals and amendments with regard to transit service plan implementation.

 - Coordination and input definition for the TPB regional travel forecasting model.

 - Technical advice and input regarding regional transportation and land use coordination, including the development of transit assumptions for TPB planning studies.

 - Facilitation of technology transfer and information sharing, as it relates to regional, state and local transit services.

 - Coordination with other regional committees regarding transit participation in planning and training activities, including the Regional Emergency Support Function (RESF) #1 at COG, and the associated regional transit operators group.